hasura/learn-graphql/tutorials/mobile/android-apollo/tutorial-site/content/setup.md

 1. Download the boilerplate at: https://learn.hasura.io/graphql/android/boilerplate.zip
 2. Unzip and make sure you're in the `app-boilerplate` directory
-3. This project uses gradle for dependency resolution, so you would need latest version of gradle installed.
+3. This project uses Gradle for dependency resolution, so you would need the latest version of Gradle installed.
 4. Sync Project with Gradle files
 5. Run the app in android studio and signup with Auth0 to view the app